 With Blue Crab City existing alongside the real world but in a grim motel bedroom, you can imagine this isn't something for the little ones.
 No, this is an adult-only, gloriously grotesque creation with a good old laugh at modern culture.
 "It revolves around the stories of a bunch of wacky fish characters and the big and small problems they face in their life inside the waterbed," Andrea tells Creative Boom.
 "This community of humanised fish people have based their society and evolved observing the sordid habits and behaviours of the motel's guests.

 "Because of the weird nature of their evolution, their moral values are quite upside down.
-We can say they have developed a very twisted notion of love and sex which lead to their existences.
+We can say they have developed a very twisted notion of love and sex which lead to their existence.
 Ultimately, the show follows their journey of discovery, trying to find out what real love is."

 As the story unfolds, we meet DJ Techno Metalheads, Mi Shell (a muscolar model and cam girl) and Mo Boobarella, a sleazy and moody crab who wants to "change the octopus porn industry".
 There's Squidney, who will "squirt black ink on everything you love" and Kat Food, a tuna can who is "anxious to check her expiration date".
 We also discover a neurotic squid who suffers from a very rare emotional disorder and there's a big, weird, green fish called Spaghetti Campbell Junior.